heapbytes/codewars/README.md

 # codewars
-Some of the kata programmed in python3
+Some of Codewars kata programmed in Python3